NICU consultants and support staff

 If the structure of the heart is not normal due to a birth defect, a cardiologist might work with a cardiovascular surgeon to perform surgery on the heart.

 A cardiovascular (heart) surgeon is a doctor who has special training in doing surgery to correct or treat defects of the heart.
+Pediatric cardiovascular surgeons are trained to deal with newborn heart problems.

 Sometimes, surgery can correct a heart problem.
 Other times, complete correction is not possible and surgery is done just to make the heart work as best as possible.
 The surgeon will work closely with the cardiologist to care for the baby before and after surgery.

-An endocrinologist is a doctor with special training in the diagnosis and treatment of infants with hormone problems.
+A pediatric endocrinologist is a doctor with special training in the diagnosis and treatment of infants with hormone problems.
 Endocrinologists might be asked to see babies who have problems with the level of salt or sugar in the body, or who have problems with the development of certain glands and sexual organs.

 A geneticist is a doctor with special training in the diagnosis and treatment of infants with congenital (inherited) conditions, including chromosomal problems or syndromes.
-Tests, such as chromosome analysis, metabolic studies, and ultrasounds may be done.
+Tests, such as chromosome analysis, metabolic studies, and ultrasounds, may be done.

 INFECTIOUS DISEASE SPECIALIST